Jiggering the Jobs Numbers

 “Ever since the economy became the focus of the 2012 presidential election, interest in the Labor

 Department’s monthly jobsreport has never been higher.
-This election season, on the first
+This election season, on the first Friday of every month, political observers across the country are frantically hitting the refresh

 button on their browsers to get the latest jobs numbers.
 And the last report, released on October